MCarreroPazos/MegalithsLaboreiro/README.md

 ---

 ## Acknowledgements
 Denise Lima e Silva is funded by FCT Foundation for Science and Technology (FCT scholarship nº.
 2020.04713.BD).
-This work was done under the European Union’s Horizon 2020 research and innovation programme (Marie Skłodowska-Curie Grant Agreements No. 886793, PI: MCP; and No. 794048 PI: JF) and *Paisajes Megalíticos: Explorando los factores humanos y ambientales de las sociedades neolíticas en el noroeste de la Península Ibérica (V-II milenio a.C.)* (MegaLands), PID2024-156264NA-I00 funded by MICIU /AEI /10.13039/501100011033/ FEDER, UE (IP: Miguel Carrero Pazos and Noemí Silva Sánchez).
+This work was done under the European Union’s Horizon 2020 research and innovation programme (Marie Skłodowska-Curie Grant Agreements No. 886793, PI: MCP; and No. 794048 PI: JF) and is part of the project *Paisajes Megalíticos: Explorando los factores humanos y ambientales de las sociedades neolíticas en el noroeste de la Península Ibérica (V-II milenio a.C.)* (MegaLands), PID2024-156264NA-I00 funded by MICIU /AEI /10.13039/501100011033/ FEDER, UE (IP: Miguel Carrero Pazos and Noemí Silva Sánchez).
 The authors want to thank the Comunidade Intermunicipal do Alto Minho (CIM Alto Minho) for providing the LiDAR data used in this work.

 R package citations are managed with the [`grateful`](https://pakillo.github.io/grateful/) package; see